-About the Valley of the Kings
+About discovery of the Valley of the Kings

 The Valley of the Kings is one of the most important touristic attractions of the West Bank of Luxor.
 Situated near the Temple of Hatshepsut and the Valley of the Queens, the Valley of the Kings is the best example of royal necropolises of ancient Egypt.